quiksand/csv-grapher/README.md

 Now I spend my time debugging and adding features to a program only I use, and only very occasionally (who am I kidding, this *is* my hobby)

-In the future, I'll make it just generate a complete Excel file (or maybe someone will finally pay me to write code for a living and I'll do something else with my free time :) )
+In the future maybe someone will finally pay me to write code for a living and I'll do something else with my free time :)

 ## Future Development
-I am currently looking to wrap up the larger feature set, and put this on the back burner to go work on other things.
+I have wrapped up the larger feature set, and put this on the back burner to go work on other things.
 That means there's going to be some bugs left over, but mostly just weird edge-case type stuff.
 I may come back to it if I continue needing to work with large data sets on slow computers.

 ## Contributing
 Feel free to fork and hack away!